Krishchal/MERN-Stack-CRUD/README.md

 ## Overview

 The **MERN Stack CRUD API** is a robust backend solution that allows you to manage user data through Create, Read, Update, and Delete (CRUD) operations.
 It is built using the **MERN stack**—MongoDB, Express.js, React, and Node.js.
 This project demonstrates how to build a backend API that connects to a **MongoDB** database to store and manipulate user information.
-It supports basic user management operations such as creating a new user, retrieving user data, updating user details, and deleting users.
+It supports basic user management operations such as creating a new user, retrieving user data, updating user details, and deleting users ..

 This API provides a foundation for building full-stack applications with **React** on the frontend, interacting with a RESTful API built using **Express** and **Node.js**.